 Use a Wireless Mouse

 Give your thumbs a rest when you’re working from home by investing in a wireless mouse.
 With clickable scroll wheels, and snappy left to right clicks, a quality wireless mouse can help speed up your workflow.
+So this is a simple but important addition to your list of home office gadgets.

 Invest in a Bluetooth Keyboard

-If you spend all day typing at a keyboard, investing in a Bluetooth keyboard that you can easily swap between devices, can improve the productivity of your working day in the home office.
+If you spend all day typing at a keyboard, investing in a Bluetooth keyboard that you can easily swap between devices can improve the productivity of your working day in the home office.

 Buy an All-In-One Printer/Scanner/Copier

-Whatever profession you work in, the chances are you’ll need to print, scan and copy documents.
+Whatever industry you work in, the chances are you’ll need to print, scan and copy documents.
 Having an all-in-one printer/scanner/copier in the home office will take care of all your printing requirements from one convenient device.

 Use a NAS Device